AliAyali/daric/README.md

 The application brings market prices, economic information, and financial news together in a clean and responsive interface.

+Daric follows an **offline-first approach**, using local data as an important part of the application's data flow while synchronizing with remote APIs when network connectivity is available.

 Daric was built with a strong focus on:

 * Modern Android development
 * Clean and maintainable architecture
+* Offline-first data flow
 * Reactive UI and state management
 * Modular project structure
 * Security-aware development